piotrEnd/guide/README.md

 **Information architecture:**

-City guide needs online presence.
-Neither as simple as business card, nor complex as city to guide round.
-One-page-website fits here best: hero with aerial video catch attention and immediately communicate the field of expertise; next come few brand promises and short biographical note; then large testimonials; contact form is placed at the bottom.
+A city guide requires an online presence that is more than just a basic business card but not as intricate as an entire city to navigate.
+The optimal solution here is a one-page website that starts with a captivating aerial video in the hero section to capture attention.
+Subsequently, a concise biographical note accompanies a set of brand promises.
+Further down the page, prominent testimonials are showcased, and the contact form is strategically positioned at the bottom for easy access.

 **Design:**

-The target audience are Germans therefore typography refers to german influences historically present and still visible in the city.
-Its about building confidence based upon perceived similarity.
-The whole content is kept short and to the point to avoid any unnecessary distractions.
+Tailored for the German tourists, the Lobster font refers to historical German influences that continue to be evident in the city.
+It's about building reliance based upon perceived similarity.
+The content is deliberately concise to eliminate unnecessary distractions.
+The contrast color, a warm and earthy tone with a hint of gold, captures the essence of sunlight, creating a cozy and inviting atmosphere.

 Please >> [visit here]() <<

-> *March, 2018*

 | technology stack  |